bluehalo/ngx-leaflet-tutorial-plugins/Leaflet.Path.Transform/README.md

            [leafletOptions]="options"
            [leafletLayers]="layers"></div>
    ```
 5. Component class.
-By importing leaflet into 'L', and then doing a typeless import of the actual umd packaged bundle file for leaflet-path-transform and leaflet-path-drag, we should end up with a scoped L variable that has been extended:
+By importing leaflet into 'L', and then importing the other two libraries, we should end up with a scoped L variable that has been extended:
    ```
    import { Component } from '@angular/core';